EmmanuelStudentWestviewToronto/Chess-Game/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 - Todo in the future:
   - en passant moves https://support.chess.com/article/683-what-is-en-passant
+  - show a Restart game-button when the game ends(need to restart the programm atm)
   - Sounds
   - AI(soon-ish)
     - could take abit. need to explore minimax algorithm and optimizations(like ab-pruning etc.)